Harry2166/cs-145-project-ESP32/README.md

 ## Team
 This project was developed in fulfillment of the requirements for CS145.

-The following are the developers of the projects:
+The following are the developers of the project:
 1. Steve Rogers
 2. Stephen Strange
 3. Lebron James